June 10, Reading 2 – Jonah 3, 4

 This is an active hard-won daily trust in God, a faith accompanied by good works.

-Here is a word for us.
+This is a word for us today.

 * Great God,

-Please save those around us, please revive dead hearts for Your glory!
+Please save those around us, please revive dead hearts for Your glory.

 Amen.